Green Halloween: How to Host a Halloween Costume Swap

 1. Set a Date and Time

-The first Saturday in October typically gives everyone enough time to work out the details of the costume before trick or treat night arrives.
-It’s also a great time to start getting people in the mood for Halloween.
+The last Saturday in September typically gives everyone enough time to work out their kids’ costume details before the big night arrives.
+It’s also a great time to start getting in the mood for Halloween.

 2. Secure a Location

-A local park or a meeting room at the library are perfect.
-Scope out any other community buildings that could work.
-If it’s a smaller gathering among people you know, you can always host it in your home or backyard.
+A local park makes the perfect outdoor location for kids.
+Your local library might have a meeting room if the weather is unpredictable.
+For a small gathering among people you know, you can always host it in your home or backyard.

 3. Spread the Word

 For a small party, you can text, email, or evite your friends.
-For a larger gathering, make signs for community spaces or start a Facebook group and encourage people to share.
-Some of the swapping can happen via social media for those who can’t attend or those who are looking for a very specific item.
+For a larger gathering, make signs for community spaces or start a social media event and encourage people to share.
+Some of the swapping can happen via the group page for those who can’t attend in person or who are looking for a very specific item.

 4. Collect and Organize Costumes

-Most people will be bringing their own to the party and leaving with another.
-But others are happy to donate without attending the event.
-Offer a drop off location for these items or if you’re really energetic, go pick them up.
+Most people will bring their own costume to the party and leave with another, while others are happy to donate without attending the event.
+Offer a drop-off location for these items, or have some friends help collect them.

-Have attendees spread the word that costumes are accepted without attending.
-You’ll end up with more options to choose from.
+Be sure to spread the word that costumes are accepted without attending.
+You’ll end up with more options.
+And speaking of options, you don’t have to bring only store-bought costumes to the swap.

 5. Set the Rules

-If you get the vibe that no one has time to attend an in-person event in your area, turn your FB group into a marketplace-style costume swap.
-There’s no charge, and people can post costume photos along with sizing info and other group members claim what they want.
+If you get the vibe that no one has time to attend an in-person event in your area, turn your group into a marketplace-style costume swap.
+There’s no charge, and people can post costume photos along with sizing info, and other group members claim what they want.
+Allow participants to interact as they would in a swap or “buy nothing new” group.

 DIY Costume Inspiration From Swapped Items